University of Tehran: History

 The first official step for the establishment of the present form of University of Tehran in Iran occurred on 31 March 1931 when Minister of Court Abdolhossein Teymourtash wrote Isa Sedigh who was completing his doctoral dissertation at Columbia University in New York to inquire as to requirements for the establishment of a university in Tehran.
 Isa Sedigh regarded the letter as an invitation to outline a comprehensive scheme for the establishment of a new university.

-In January 1933, during the cabinet meeting, the subject was brought up.
+In 1933, during the cabinet meeting, the subject was brought up.
 Ali Asghar Hekmat, the acting minister of the Ministry of Education stated the following words there:

 "Of course, there is no doubt on the thriving state and the glory of the capital, but the only obvious deficiency is that this city has no 'university'.
 It is a pity that this city lags far behind other great countries of the world."

 His words had a profound impact on everyone in the meeting, resulting in the acceptance of the proposal.
-Thus allocating an initial budget of 250,000 Tomans, the Ministry of Education was authorized to find a suitable land for the establishment of the university and take necessary measures to construct the building as soon as possible.
+Thus, allocating an initial budget of 250,000 Tomans, the Ministry of Education was authorized to find a suitable land for the establishment of the university and take necessary measures to construct the building as soon as possible.

-Ali Asghar Hekmat in collaboration and consultation with André Godard, a French skillful architect – who was serving the Ministry of Education as an engineer, promptly began looking for a suitable location for the university grounds.
+Ali Asghar Hekmat, in collaboration and consultation with André Godard, a French architect – who was serving the Ministry of Education as an engineer, began looking for a location for the university grounds.
 By the orders of Rezā Shāh, the compound of Jalaliyeh garden was selected.
 Jalaliyeh garden was located in the north of the then Tehran between Amirabad village and the northern trench of Tehran.
-This beautiful garden, full of orchards was founded in the early 1900s during the final years of Nasir ad- Din Shah, by the order of Prince Jalal ad-dawlah.
+This garden was founded in the early 1900s during the final years of Nasir ad- Din Shah, by the order of Prince Jalal ad-dawlah.

 The master plan of the campus buildings was drawn up by French architects Roland Dubrulle and Maxime Siroux, Swiss architect Alexandre Moser, as well as Andre Godard, Nicolai Markov and Mohsen Foroughi.
-The influences of early 20th century modernist architecture are today readily visible on the main campus grounds of the university.

 The University of Tehran officially inaugurated in 1934.
 The Amir-abad (North Karegar) campus was added in 1945 after American troops left the property as World War II was coming to an end.

 The university admitted women as students for the first time in 1937.

 In 1935, the formerly males-only university opened its doors to women as part of the country's sweeping universal education policy.

+UT played a central role in the overthrow of the Pahlavi government in the 1978-9 revolution.
+University curricula, staff, and student intake were subject to major revisions in the early 1980s, as part of Iran's Cultural Revolution.
+UT continues to constitute a central part of Iran's student movement.

 In 1986, the Iranian parliament, known as the Majlis of Iran, stipulated that the university's overcrowded College of Medicine be separated into the independent Tehran University of Medical Sciences (TUMS), and that TUMS be placed under the leadership of the new ministry of health and Medical Education.
-With over 13,000 current students, TUMS remains the best medical school in Iran.